Thijzer/Romano/README.md

 Experimental version
 --------------------
-The framework is not ment to be ready for public use as of today, but serves more as a minor display of the Romano framework, a proof of concept.
+The framework is not meant to be ready for public use as of today, but serves more as a minor display of the Romano framework, a proof of concept.
 The site blog example